 Tyler Perry’s long-anticipated Madea return hit Netflix on Friday, 25th February.
-After previously retiring the famous eponymous character that has been the centre of over a decade of movies, Perry saw reason to put on the Madea costume again, and why not? – tapping into Netflix’s diverse and populous membership base to bring his creative ideas to the fore.
+After previously retiring the famous eponymous character that has been the centre of 11 movies, Perry saw reason to put on the Madea costume again.
+And why not? – tapping into Netflix’s diverse and populous membership base to bring his creative ideas to the fore.

-Perry, as keen followers of his works will know, has been behind heavy sleeper hits, most of them lauded for the way they’ve dramatized and brought sensitive real life scenarios to big screens.
+Perry, as keen followers of his works will know, has been behind heavy sleeper hits, most of them lauded for the way they’ve dramatized and dismantled sensitive real-life discussions on big screens.

 The Madea movie series allows him to be more creative yet subtle in the way he tackles these issues.
-“A Madea Homecoming” in all its celebration of humour, Perry’s witty writing, and people of colour, manages to draw attention to sensitive subjects such as racism, police brutality, LGBT, and so on.
+“A Madea Homecoming” in all its celebration of humour, Perry’s witty writing, and people of colour, manages to draw attention to racism, police brutality, LGBTQ, and so on.

-A special feature in this particular instalment is the inclusion of a white European family, brought to life by the inclusion of veteran actor Brendan O’Carroll, who plays Madea’s closest likeness, Aunt Agnes.
+A special feature in this particular instalment is the inclusion of a white European family, brought to life by the casting veteran actor Brendan O’Carroll, who plays Madea’s closest likeness, Aunt Agnes.

 “A Madea Homecoming” has got all the perks of a barbershop drama, although Madea’s coven is mostly where everything takes place.

-Expectations for Madea movies are never beyond the ordinary; chaos, unfiltered opinions, lots of drama, laughs and plenty laughs, numerous sarcastic lines to pick up, then there’s always one or two words of wisdom and ridiculous parables to learn from Madea herself, and this one delivers on all fronts.
+Expectations for Madea movies are never beyond the ordinary; chaos, unfiltered opinions, lots of drama, laughs and plenty laughs, and numerous sarcastic lines to pick up.
+Then there’s always one or two words of wisdom and ridiculous parables to learn from Madea herself.
+This one delivers on all fronts.